filecash/filecash_announcement/README.md

 - Medium: https://medium.com/@filecash
 - Telegram: https://t.me/FilecashGlobal

-We are glad that the Filecash community was formally established on September 18th, and will open the Github code base later on September 19th.
-In the early stage, for the sake of protecting the project, only part of the source code will be opened in the testing stage, and all the code will be opened before the main network comes online.
+The FileCash community was formally established on September 18th, 2020, and opened the Github code base on September 19th, 2020.
+In the initial stage, only some part of the source code will be available during the test stage.
+The entire source code is planned to be unveiled after mainnet’s launch.

-#### [sixth version](https://github.com/filecash/lotus/releases/tag/filecash-v0.7.0) released on October 15 ,The following improvements have been made:
+#### [The sixth version](https://github.com/filecash/lotus/releases/tag/filecash-v0.7.0) released on October 15 ,The following improvements have been made:
 - Packaging size changed to 4G.
 - SDR layer at PC1 stage changed to 8.
 - SDR layer at PC2 stage changed to 1.